julucinho/upador-arquivos/README.md

 _The two application artifacts have 100% of test coverage._

+### ECR
+The deployment package type for the Lambda Function is container image: in order to deploy the code into the Lambda service, an image is built and uploaded to the ECR repository resource.
+From there the Lambda service can pull it and provision the Function resource.

+The Dockerfile can be found at:
+>./upador-arquivo-plugins/Dockerfile

+The script to build and then upload the image to ECR can be found at:
+>./ECR/

 ### S3
-S3 is being used as the target location for the file storage.
+S3 is being used to provision the target location for the file storage.
 Simple as it is.

 Its IaC files can be found at:
 >./S3/